typov-software/supaworker-js/README.md

 supabase migration new setup_supaworker
 ```

-Carefully review and add the following SQL from [here](./supabase/migrations/20250524033517_setup_supaworker.sql).
+Carefully review and add the following SQL migrations from [here](./supabase/migrations).

 Run the migration: